What if you could boost your retirement savings by over $1 million in the next few years?

 Because of the age weighted capacity of cash balance plans, you can exclude some of the older employees.
 This will allow for an overall lower employee contribution and you can still provide a meaningful benefit.
 Of course, excluding employees is not a problem if you have a solo cash balance plan.

-#2 – Meaningful benefit
+#2 – Provide a meaningful benefit

 So we just noted that a plan must provide a “meaningful benefit” to qualified employees.
 Ok, but what does “meaningful” mean?